dbarkman/ResupplyPlanner/ResupplyPlanner.md

 ### **a.
 Data Ingestion & Management**

 *   **EDDN Listener & Processor:** This is the first component to be developed.
 A ZeroMQ (ZMQ) subscriber client will connect to the EDDN tcp://eddn.edcd.io:9500/ stream.
 It will parse incoming JSON messages, filter for Commodity and Journal schemas containing system data, and perform upserts (update or insert) to keep the local systems table current.

+    #### Listener Architecture & Operation
+    To ensure the listener is robust and reliable for long-term operation, it is designed with two distinct components: a core application and an external process supervisor.

+    *   **Core Listener Application:** A Python script responsible for the primary logic:
+        *   **Graceful Startup/Shutdown:** Ensures clean handling of ZMQ sockets and database connections.
+        *   **ZMQ Subscription:** Connects to the EDDN feed and subscribes to messages.
+        *   **Processing Loop:** An infinite loop that receives, decompresses, and parses messages.
+It identifies messages by their `$schemaRef` and filters for schemas relevant to system data and commodity markets.
+        *   **Stale Message Handling:** A critical rule to prevent data corruption from out-of-order messages.
+Before any update, the listener will compare the `header.timestamp` of the incoming message with the `updated_at` timestamp in the database.
+If the message's timestamp is not strictly newer than the database record, it will be discarded and logged at the `INFO` level.
+This ensures the database always reflects the most recent known state of a system.
+        *   **Periodic Stats Logging:** To avoid log spam from the high-volume stream, the listener will not log every ignored message.
+Instead, it will log a summary statistic every 60 seconds (e.g., `Processed=X, Accepted=Y, Ignored=Z`) to provide a clear, high-level view of its health and activity.
+        *   **Error Handling:** The main loop will be wrapped in robust `try...except` blocks to log errors (e.g., malformed JSON, database issues) without crashing the service.

+    *   **Process Supervisor (`systemd`):** Rather than building custom process management logic, the listener will be managed as a `systemd` service.
+This is the standard, pragmatic approach on modern Linux systems and provides critical features out-of-the-box:
+        *   **Singleton Guarantee:** Ensures only one instance of the listener is ever running.
+        *   **Automatic Restarts:** Automatically restarts the script if it crashes (`Restart=always`).
+        *   **Watchdog:** Monitors the script for hangs or deadlocks.
+The Python script will periodically notify `systemd` that it is healthy.
+If a notification isn't received within a configured timeout (e.g., 90 seconds), `systemd` will automatically restart the service.
+        *   **Daemonization:** Manages running the script as a true background service and handles its log output.

+    #### Testing Strategy for the EDDN Listener
+    Adhering to our pragmatic testing philosophy, testing for this component will be focused and strategic:
+    *   **Unit Tests:** We will *not* write unit tests for the main listener loop itself, as it primarily orchestrates external libraries (`pyzmq`, `SQLAlchemy`) and would require complex mocking for little value.
+Our existing unit tests for `config.py` and `crud.py` already cover the core business and data logic that the listener will consume.
+    *   **Integration Testing:** The primary method for testing the listener will be through integration testing.
+This involves running the listener in a controlled environment and verifying its behavior by:
+        1. Observing the log output for the periodic stats messages.
+        2. Checking that errors are being logged correctly without crashing the service.
+        3. Querying the database to confirm that system data is being inserted and updated as expected from live EDDN messages.
+        4. Testing the `systemd` service itself (start, stop, restart) to ensure it correctly manages the listener process.

-* **MySQL Setup & Optimization:** Configuring MySQL 8.0+ on the Linode server with appropriate memory (innodb\_buffer\_pool\_size), I/O, and indexing settings for a dataset of this scale.
+*   **MySQL Setup & Optimization:** Configuring MySQL 8.0+ on the Linode server with appropriate memory (innodb_buffer_pool_size), I/O, and indexing settings for a dataset of this scale.
 * **Spansh Dump Bulk Importer:** A temporary script to handle the one-time, chunked import of the systems.json.gz data dump into MySQL, as described above.

 ### **b.
 Route Planning Algorithm (A\* Search)**